find your perfect postgrad program

 However, other skills are also important.
 You will be required to attend seminars and round-tables, and you may have the opportunity to go to scientific meetings both in the UK and abroad.
 These bring you into direct contact with prominent and active scientists in your field from around the world.

 You will also give scientific talks yourself and will also be expected to attend courses, either directly related to your research (for example, they might teach you a specific skill or expand your theoretical knowledge) or teach you general skills which are important for well-qualified scientist to know (for example, how to write a scientific paper, use databases, or interact with the media).
-There are a large number of these courses, and many of them are run by the Graduate School of Life Sciences.
+There are a large number of these courses, and many of them are run by the Postgraduate School of Life Sciences.
 The Department also has its own series of seminars.

-We expect our graduate students to publish in high-quality journals, and nearly all of them do so.
+We expect our postgraduate students to publish in high-quality journals, and nearly all of them do so.

 MPhil (Res)